Why choose this course

 You’ll also gain practical experience in:

-- Product-market research, working with start-ups based in Surrey Research Park
+- Your research project working with start-ups based in Surrey Research Park

-Your final project will enable you to apply your cumulative learning to develop a project related to your future aspirations.
-This might be either a business plan based on your own business idea or a consulting project developed with a corporate sponsor.
+Your final project will apply your cumulative learning to develop a project related to your future aspirations.
+It may be either a business plan based on your own business idea or a consulting project developed with a corporate sponsor.

 Every year, we’re impressed by our students’ unbridled enthusiasm for learning by doing, something which reflects Surrey’s practical approach to entrepreneurship and innovation.